stone-ericm/MLB_counting_to_57_hits/README.md

 ## Latest Updates

 Using a new and very roughly implemented recommendation engine on the ongoing_dev branch, I'm now generating picks based on the consensus of the models implemented.
-Below are the choices each model made, how many picked each player, and whether that consensus was correct (green), wrong (red), or hasn't happened yet (yellow):
+Below are the choices each model made, how many picked each player, and whether that consensus was correct (italic), wrong (strikethrough), or hasn't happened yet (bold):

 - 9/10/2021
   - 'Bailey Ober - Minnesota Twins': 1,